David Peralta: Los Angeles Dodgers

 On February 16, 2023, Peralta signed a one-year, $6.5 million contract with the Los Angeles Dodgers.
 He played in 133 games, and hit .259/.294/.381 with seven home runs and 55 RBI.
 At the conclusion of the season, Peralta underwent a flexor tendon repair procedure on his left arm to repair an injury he suffered around mid-season.
 He became a free agent following the season.

 Chicago Cubs

 On February 19, 2024, Peralta signed a minor league contract with the Chicago Cubs.
 In 20 games for the Triple–A Iowa Cubs, he hit .217/.341/.348 with two home runs and eight RBI.
 On May 10, Peralta opted out of his contract and elected free agency.

 San Diego Padres

 On May 18, 2024, Peralta signed a minor league contract with the San Diego Padres.
 After three games for the Triple–A El Paso Chihuahuas, he had his contract selected to the active roster on May 22.
 He primarily played right field with Fernando Tatís Jr. injured, and had a slash line of .267/.335/.415, his highest since the shortened 2020 season.

 Bravos de Margarita

 After not playing in the summer of 2025, Peralta signed with the Bravos de Margarita of the Venezuelan Professional Baseball League.
+In 12 games for Margarita, he had 10 hits in 47 at-bats.
+On February 4, 2026, he announced that he would be retiring from professional baseball.